funkhaus/fh-components/README.md

 *   Creates and fades in an image.
 Adds a placeholder for the image with a given background-color to prevent content jumping when the image loads.
 *   If you add a link to an .mp4 video in the "Alt" field in WordPress, this element will create and render a video, using the provided image as the poster (see "Poster" under "Attributes" [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video)).
-*   Works when `object` is set to an Advanced Custom Fields image array.
+*   Also works when `object` is set to an Advanced Custom Fields image array.
 Only provides `fullscreen` size and image alt in this case.
+*   Works with [Focushaus](https://github.com/funkhaus/focushaus), if installed, to set a custom focal point for an image.
+Defaults to standard browser behavior, focal point in the center of the image.

 ## `scroll-to`